jcarr132/portfolio-site/content/projects/bci_interview_study.md

 using them, and a need for further development as the most major areas of concern.
 These findings provide a possible roadmap of issues to be addressed in order to promote the adoption of BCIs among the general population.

+## Project Timeline

+Interviews were conducted between February 1 and April 9 of 2020.
+The interview data were transcribed and analyzed over the following months before the project was concluded with my thesis defense on September 13, 2020.

+## My Role

+I was the lead researcher on this project, in collaboration with my thesis supervisor Dr. Biddle who provided advice and guidance throughout the process.
+I was responsible for preparing the Research Ethics Board (REB) proposal, recruiting participants, conducting remote interviews, transcribing, analyzing, and interpreting the data, and communicating the results.

 ## Context